About this event

 New and emerging therapies for lipid lowering in diabetic foot patients

-Dr Ahai Luvai, Consultant Microbiologist, Newcastle upon Tyne Hospitals NHS Foundation Trust
+Dr Ahai Luvai, Consultant in Metabolic Medicine, Newcastle upon Tyne Hospitals NHS Foundation Trust

 Choice of antibiotics in the diabetic foot